kevin-pek/colors/README.md

 # Liftoff

-A minimal, dark theme for late night coding sessions.
-Light theme coming soon.
+A minimal dark theme for late night coding sessions.
+Inspired by various themes such as Poimandrs, Rose Pine and Embark.